jpetazzo/dessine-moi-un-cluster/README.md

   the internal Docker bridge;
-- as we add more nodes, we will need to make sure that the API server knows how to contact them, because by default it will try to use their names (which won't work unless you have a properly setup local DNS servers) and this problem will become apparent when using commands like `kubectl logs` or `kubectl exec`;
+- as we add more nodes, we will need to make sure that the API server knows how to contact them, because by default it will try to use their names (which won't work unless you have a properly-set up local DNS server) and this problem will become apparent when using commands like `kubectl logs` or `kubectl exec`;
 - we have no security and this is BAD: we need to set up TLS certificates;